aiven/devportal/docs/products/dragonfly/howto/connect-node.rst

 Connect with NodeJS
 =====================

-This example demonstrates how to connect to Dragonfly from NodeJS using the ``ioredis`` library, which is officially supported and compatible with Dragonfly.
+This example demonstrates how to connect to Dragonfly® from NodeJS using the ``ioredis`` library, which is officially supported and compatible with Dragonfly.
 For more information, see `Dragonfly SDKs <https://www.dragonflydb.io/docs/development/sdks>`_.

 Variables
 ----------